gmar1274/gmar1274.github.io/index.md

 </style>

 ## About Me
 > I was born in Pomona, CA in 1993.
 I am a first generation STEM graduate and a professional full stack software developer.
 I enjoy developing applications and coding in general.
-When I'm not coding, I'm reading math texts and journals :nerd:.
+When I'm not coding, I'm reading math texts and journals :nerd_face:.
 I'm currently open to discovering new opportunities that would further develop my skillset and continue to grow my career in the software/IT industry.
 >
 > As a former baseball player, I understand the value and importance of teamwork.
 That is why I value team collaboration and a healthy team environment as my number one priority when job seeking.
 >